Australia agrees to pay $70 million to Manus Island detainees

 "I was in pain every minute of every day and I cried every night until I had nothing left."

-Australia has long been criticized for its offshore detention centers, including the one on Manus, where it has held hundreds of asylum seekers and refugees who have attempted to reach its shores.
+Australia has long been criticized for its offshore detention centers, including the one on Manus, where it has held thousands of asylum seekers and refugees since 2012 who have attempted to reach its shores.

+Claims of psychological trauma, physical illness, self harm attempts and even violent attacks have been regularly reported at the camps since they were opened.
+At least three people have died.

+In a statement released Wednesday, the Australia Immigration Minister's office said they "strongly refuted" the detainee's claims and the settlement was not an admission of liability.

 As of April, 821 men were still detained by Australia on Manus Island.
 Almost a quarter of all those held by Australia have been in detention for more than two years.